Experimental: This feature is Experimental.

 - Simultaneously running model training & evaluation

-HorovodEstimator requires the Databricks Runtime for Machine Learning.
+HorovodEstimator requires Databricks Runtime ML.

 You can run HorovodEstimator on clusters of two or more CPU or GPU-enabled machines; we recommend running on GPU instances if possible.